 Harassment in the workplace is not a recent concept, a vanished evil that is resurfacing.
-It has always been present and the European institutions and international organisations are no exception.
+Harassment has always been present and the European institutions and international organisations are no exception.
 The resulting psychosocial risks are too often minimised and considered to have little impact on the entire working environment.

-It is a real scourge that is rife at all levels and Union Syndicale considers that harassment still does not benefit from a clear definition that would allow it to be better identified, countered and sanctioned.
+It is a real scourge that is rife at all levels and Union Syndicale considers that harassment still does not benefit from a clear definition in the European Institutions that would allow it to be better identified, countered and sanctioned.
 The International Labour Office (ILO) also comes to the same conclusion: “There is as yet no universally accepted definition of the concepts of violence or harassment in the world of work, and this is partly due to the fact that the corresponding terminology has not yet been standardised” .
 In order to be detected and denounced, it requires a precise denomination which would leave no room for feelings, too often influenced by the frame of reference of the persons concerned.

 The European Commission, in this case, bases itself on an obsolete conception of harassment, which no longer takes into account the changes that have taken place in the world of work as a whole.
 It creates an amalgam between “inappropriate behaviour” and “harassment”.
 These two types of behaviour are quite distinct and both must be punished.
 A quick reminder: Article 24 of the Staff Regulations stipulates that “the Union shall assist the official, in particular in any legal proceedings against the perpetrators of threats, insulting or defamatory acts or utterances, defamation of character or attacks against him or her or members of his or her family by reason of his or her position or duties.
 “Harassment constitutes an offence and should therefore be punished accordingly.
 We recall Article 12 of the European civil service which stipulates that “An official shall refrain from any action or behaviour which may reflect adversely on the dignity of his position”.
 The competent authorities must therefore provide a non-hostile working environment where the rights of their staff are respected and protected.
+Harassment needs to end in the European Institutions.

 Your US representatives have been working together at the Commission since September 2019 to change the definition provided by the institutions in 2004 (!).
 They want to redefine the concept of harassment so that it can be firmly established in the Staff Regulations and take better account of changes in the working conditions of European public service staff.
 Indeed, account should be taken not only of the physical but also of the psychological and sexual dimension of harassment.
 Discrimination, inappropriate behaviour, psychological and sexual harassment must be included in the definition of harassment.
 They are, moreover, included in Article 12a of the European civil service: “Moral harassment shall mean any improper conduct which manifests itself in a sustained, repetitive or systematic manner by means of conduct, words, actions, gestures and writing which are intentional and which affects the personality, dignity or physical or psychological integrity of a person.
 Sexual harassment means behaviour with a sexual connotation that is unwanted by the person against whom it is directed and that has the purpose or effect of violating that person’s dignity or of creating an intimidating, hostile, offensive or embarrassing environment.
 Sexual harassment is treated as discrimination on the basis of sex.
 “Unfortunately, a precise definition is currently lacking.
 For Union Syndicale, this is a major issue which needs urgent updating.